-- 2.27 Devolution of AEB allows the region to set its own priorities for funding and allows WYCA to align spending on skills to the opportunities and needs in the local economy.
+- 2.17 Devolution of AEB allows the region to set its own priorities for funding and allows WYCA to align spending on skills to the opportunities and needs in the local economy.
 While much national reporting focuses on learner numbers and participation, devolution presents an opportunity to focus more on the impact that learning interventions have, and how they support residents to maximise their potential and move forward in life.
-This is a clear ambition of the WY AEB Strategy, and the Combined Authority will need to work with providers to improve data collection in order to support this. - 2.28 As seen in the impact stated in 2.11 to 2.22, the Combined Authority has been proactive in targeting funding on residents most in need, and in prioritising funding on our economic priorities (digital skills, increasing level 3 skills, tackling acute skills shortages). - 2.29 In the October Employment and Skills Committee Meeting, a request to increase the AEB funding rate was discussed.
-Representatives of the education and training sector pressed the concerns that the low funding rates were impacting on the quality of provision that learners received.
+This is a clear ambition of the WY AEB Strategy, and the Combined Authority will need to work with providers to improve data collection in order to support this. - 2.18 As seen in the impact stated in 2.11 to 2.22, the Combined Authority has been proactive in targeting funding on residents most in need, and in prioritising funding on our economic priorities (digital skills, increasing level 3 skills, tackling acute skills shortages). - 2.19 This proposal was taken to the Employment and Skills Committee, where it was recommended for approval.
+Representatives of the education and training sector pressed the concerns that the low funding rates are impacting on the quality of provision that learners received.
 Organisations are struggling to recruit suitably qualified staff to deliver programmes, given the stagnation in funding rates over many years.
-Cost of delivery increases will exacerbate this if the lack of investment is not addressed.
-Officers were tasked with modelling impact and proposing a way forward. - 2.30 Rationale for rate increase: - That the AEB funding rate has not increased in ten years, and the budget overall has fallen - That the current economic situation is dramatically increasing operating costs, and this is affecting quality.
+Cost of delivery increases will exacerbate this if the lack of investment is not addressed and could lead to closure of provision due to lack of viability.
+The proposal was seen as a positive step to maintaining quality opportunities across West Yorkshire Communities.

+2.20 Rationale for rate increase:

+- That the AEB funding rate has not increased in ten years, and the budget overall has fallen - That the current economic situation is dramatically increasing operating costs, and this is affecting quality.